multi-learn/summit/docs/source/tutorials/example0.rst

         :align: center

-A quick analysis of it shows that a decision tree (DT) on the view ``digit_col_grad_0`` is unable to classify any example of labels 1, 2, 3 or 4.
+A quick analysis of it shows that a decision tree (DT) on the view ``digit_col_grad_0`` is unable to classify any sample of labels 1, 2, 3 or 4.
 That both the other DTs have a similar behavior with other labels.

-Concerning the fusions, if you zoom in on the examples labelled "2"", you may see that some errors made by the early fusion classifier are on examples that were mis-classified by the three DTs :
+Concerning the fusions, if you zoom in on the samples labelled "2"", you may see that some errors made by the early fusion classifier are on samples that were mis-classified by the three DTs :

 .. image:: images/example_0/lab_2.png
     :scale: 100